mackdesignarts/skelly/README.md

 skelly
 ======

-An AngularJS HTML5 game demo built on the Play framework and Scala
+An HTML5 game demo based on the skelly game built on the Play framework and Scala.